-To help prevent the sides from bending in the first place, please do not carry the bag on your side, where it might be resting on your hip.
-Instead, use the handle on the top of the bag (opposite side from wheels) to carry the bag.
+To help prevent the sides from bending in the first place, here are a few ideas that may be helpful, but are not meant to be an exhaustive list: please do not carry the bag on your side, where it might be resting on your hip.
+Instead, use the handle on the top of the bag (opposite side from wheels) to carry the bag vertically.
 Also, be careful when loading in/out of your car.
+Airline travel could also cause this, as the baggage handlers are not gentle.
 We think it's absolutely adorable when we see photos of little dancers sitting on or playing inside the bags.. but this is a BIG NO-NO!
 Our bags are not designed for this, and this can also lead to the sides bending or breaking.. and more importantly, it's a safety risk, so please don't do it!

 The structural integrity of telescoping elements naturally decreases the further they are extended, and it is possible that you may experience some leaning while in use.
 Shifting the garments to redistribute the weight often helps with this.
 Also, the bag, itself, is a soft-cover duffel, and all sides are pliable.
 It's possible that during shipping or use, one or both of the sides may have been slightly bent, causing the bars, in turn, to lean.
 It's just a simple matter of bending the sides back to a completely perpendicular (90-degree) position with the bottom of the bag.
 Please send an image with both side bars up, but no top bar, to email@example.com.
 That image should be from a straight-on angle, showing the entire bag, bottom to top with the thermal pouch side facing the camera.Glam'r Gear has never made the claim that the bars won't lean.
 It's a soft-cover duffel with telescoping bars, and it can and will happen sometimes.
 However, some simple adjustments make a big difference!Update, March 17, 2018:We've seen lots of photos of girls sitting on the bag.
 While it's definitely cute, we would advise NOT to do this, as that is verylikely to cause the bars to lean!